erikologic/u-at-proto/README.md

-# UAT ATProtocol Demo Environment
+# Your UAT AT environment

 This project provides a complete UAT (User Acceptance Testing) environment for the AT Protocol ecosystem.
 It sets up a full ATProtocol network including PLC directory, Personal Data Server (PDS), and Relay services, accessible through Tailscale for secure networking.